AdobeDocs/certification.en/help/certifications/ac/ac-e-fedeveloper.md

 Section 1: Theme management (Theme hierarchy, image configuration, translations) (16%)

-* Describe Adobe Commerce theme folder structure and how it relates to folder based themes
+* Describe Adobe [!DNL Commerce] theme folder structure and how it relates to folder based themes
 * Demonstrate the ability to create a new theme (Inheritance/Fallbacks, design exceptions, theme properties)
 * Demonstrate ability to extend existing themes
 * Demonstrate ability to customize transactional emails